Course Name: Statistical Methods II

 |9||Transformations, nonlinear regression and logistic regression|

 Homeworks: Weekly homeworks may consist of readings, mathematical derivations, simulations and complete data analyses.
-Homeworks will be made available on the class website and, unless specified otherwise, handed in at the start of class on Friday.
-Late homeworks will not be accepted.
+Homeworks will be made available on canvas and, unless specified otherwise, submitted online through canvas before class on Friday.
+Late homeworks will not be accepted without prior arrangement with the instructor.
 Your lowest homework score will be dropped.

-Midterm: In class Friday Feb 5th 2015.
-A study guide and last year’s midterm will be made available at the end of week 4.
+Midterm: In class Friday Feb 8th 2019.
+Closed book.
+Calculator allowed.
+A study guide and a previous year’s midterm will be made available at the end of week 4.

-I will use canvas (oregonstate.instructure.com) to send announcements and record grades.
+I will use canvas to release homeworks, send announcements and record grades.
 You will also need to submit electronic copies of homework in canvas.
-You are also welcome to use the discussion board on canvas.
+You are also encouraged to use the discussion board on canvas.

 This book is available online through the OSU library.